anancap/cryptocurrencies/README.md

 13\.
 Cryptocurrency advocates hope that a combination of technical countermeasures, game theory, and market incentives will disallow governments from asserting control as they did with gold and silver.

 14\.
 Likely the most important technical countermeasure is that blockchains can "fork".
-What forking means is that, if government(s) take over majority enforcement of a cryptocurrency, honest nodes can split off and continue their ledger and users can choose to connect to the honest fork instead of the government fork.
+What forking means is that, if government(s) take over majority enforcement of a cryptocurrency, honest nodes can split off and continue their ledger and users can connect to the honest fork instead of the government fork.

 ## Critique 1: Cryptocurrencies are not decentralized